This document is only valid for the day on which it is accessed. Please read our disclaimer.

 Consider Holter monitor and ophthalmology review

+- Refer case to CIDG unless a positive diagnosis of a non-familial cause has been made e.g. myocarditis.
+Please also inform CIDG when testing has identified a non-familial cause.
 Contact email@example.com. or phone 23634 and ask for the coordinator.
-NB CIDG will NOT chase up all the results, but will obtain consent from the family for DNA storage and testing and record family details
+NB CIDG will NOT chase up all the results, but will obtain consent from the family for DNA storage and testing and record family details.

 Discuss with relevant consultants the appropriate tests and storage / handling of samples as soon as practicable

-Discuss with the Metabolic Consultant to ensure appropriate tests are arranged (see above for correct storage and labelling).
+Discuss with the Metabolic consultant to ensure appropriate tests are arranged (see Muscle and Skin Biopsy Guideline for correct storage and labeling).

 Examples of different diseases that cause cardiomyopathies